-Set the chart speeds displayed in the control bar when [PEN REC] is selected in the menu on the right edge of the control bar.

-Six chart speeds can be configured.
-The chart speed on the left end is set with [ Chart speed key 1].
+Set the user defined chart speed displayed on the control bar when [PRINTER] is selected as the recording device and [PEN REC] is selected in the menu on the right edge of the control bar.
+Six chart speeds can be registered.
+The key on the left end is [Chart speed key 1].